AbeerFiaz/Online_Movie_ticket_reservation_system/README.md

 #Prerequisites
 1. C++ compiler should be installed
 2. Qt creater should be installed.
 If not, then follow the link to help you - https://www.youtube.com/watch?v=OoVNt-KJ96w
+3. Sqlite must be installed for connecting the database to the code.
+It can be downloaded from here - https://www.sqlite.org/download.html

 #Instructions
 1. Download the code